shailisahu283/Ultrasonic-Based-Smart-Dustbin-for-Contactless-Waste-Disposal/README.md

 * The **servo motor should be at 0°** (closed position).
 * This shows that the system is working normally and waiting for interaction.

-> 📝 *Purpose:* To demonstrate that the dustbin remains closed when no user is nearby — a safe, idle state.

 ---

 ### 2. 🚨 **Object Detected – Lid Opened **